kemitchell/square-one-forms/confidentiality-ip.md

 ## Disputes

-If the company employs you, we agree to make any legal claims related to these terms only in the federal or state courts nearest the address that the company provides with its signature.
-If the company hires you as a contractor, we agree to follow the dispute-resolution terms of your contract for legal claims related to these terms.
+If the company employs you, the company agrees to make any legal claims related to these terms only in the federal or state courts nearest the address that the company provides with its signature.
+If the company hires you as a contractor, the company agrees to follow the dispute-resolution terms of your contract for legal claims related to these terms.

 ## Whole Agreement